Medicare Late Penalties 2018

 Part D Fines

 Part D fines are accessed when you do not have a creditable drug plan.
 That can be defined as having an individual plan or a group or employer plan.
 (The group has an HSA with no fixed copays for medications.
 You don’t get a separate drug plan but use your HSA to pay your drug copays.)
 Or you don’t get a drug plan because you don’t take any medications.
+(If you have an HSA you cannot be on Medicare Parts A or B. Once you go on Medicare you can use your unused HSA money to pay premiums.

 CMS states that all Medicare recipients must have creditable drug coverage at least as good as Medicare.
 (All that means is there are fixed copays for drugs regardless if they are generic or brands) Therefore not having a plan or having an HSA with no fixed copays for drugs is considered to be non-creditable and will subject you to a fine.

 The fine works this way.
 You are charges 1% per month for every month you did not have creditable drug coverage.
 You also can only sign up for a drug plan during the AEP (Annual Election Period) which currently runs from October 15th through December 7th, for a January 1st effective date.
 The 1% fine is based on the average price of a drug plan nationwide and changes yearly.
 As prices go up for the drug plans, so will your fine.
+The 2018 average price of a drug plan is $35.02.

 As an insurance broker I do not work for the insurance companies; I work for you.